dalaixlmao/Codeforces-API-Visualizer/README.md

 A web application that fetches user submissions from the Codeforces API and visualizes the number of questions done by the user in different tags using a bar graph, and the number of questions done of every rating using a pie chart.

-## Demo

-Include a link or GIF demonstrating the application in action.

 ## Features

 - Fetches user submissions from the Codeforces API based on the provided handle.